zfcampus / zf-mvc-auth

 User Configuration

-The top-level configuration key for user configuration of this module is zf-mvc-auth
+The top-level configuration key for user configuration of this module is zf-mvc-auth.
+Under this

 Key: authentication